lucacadalora/daily-digest/README.md

 - `GET /api/market-data`: Retrieve current market data for cryptocurrencies, stocks, indices, and forex.
   - Response includes price and 24-hour change data for each asset.

-### Chat & Analysis Endpoints

-- `POST /api/chat`: Send a query to the AI analysis engine.
-  - Request body: `{ "messages": [{ "role": "user", "content": "your query here" }] }`
-  - Response: AI-generated analysis based on your query.

 ### Article Endpoints

 - `GET /api/articles`: Get a list of all articles
 - `GET /api/articles/:id`: Get a specific article by ID
 - `POST /api/articles`: Create a new article (requires authentication)

+### Newsletter Subscription

+- `POST /api/subscribe`: Subscribe to the newsletter
+  - Request body: `{ "email": "user@example.com", "category": "MARKETS" }`

 ## Contributing

-We welcome contributions to MarketMind AI!
+Contributions to Daily Digest are welcome!
 Please feel free to submit issues or pull requests to help improve the platform.

-### Development Workflow

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

 ## License